STEP 1: YOU

 What happens next?

 Depending on the case, an Animal Education and Control Officer may visit to assess and step in if necessary.
-If an animal is howling or crowing persistently, roaming freely or in distress, we may issue a warning to the owner or impound the animal.
+If an animal is barking or crowing persistently, or roaming freely, we may issue a warning to the owner or impound the animal.

 Share this page